jdmoser1/ScriptingPortfolio/00-Template/readme.md

 This is a script that is designed to complete a specific task, though most often I allow Parameters so we can vary how the task is completed.
 This is usually dependent on the module file.

+For the purposes of having a demo, you can actually execute `TemplateProcedure.ps1` with the Path parameter.
+If you do, it will output the number of lines in each text file in the Path (Script Root by default), controlled by a "Filter" entry in the `.json`

 ## `TemplateFlat.ps1`

 This is a template for a standalone or "flat" script.
 I may use this template when there's no need for modularity, or the script only does exactly one task one specific way.